Over 16,000 Site Visits - People Who Care About Our Community

 Shared Aquifer & Stormwater

-Neighboring residents rely exclusively on private wells drawing from the Piedmont fractured-bedrock aquifer—a groundwater system recognized in Pennsylvania to have limited natural filtration and complex flow paths that make it especially vulnerable to contamination.
+Neighboring residents rely on private wells in the Piedmont fractured-bedrock aquifer, a system with limited natural filtration and unpredictable flow, making it highly vulnerable to contamination.

-The proposed uses—including a car wash and a fuel dispensing facility—introduce a substantial and unreasonable risk of groundwater contamination from petroleum, solvents, detergents, and stormwater-borne pollutants.
-In fractured bedrock, contaminants can migrate rapidly through interconnected fractures, making even small releases capable of reaching private wells with minimal natural attenuation.
+The proposed car wash and fuel facility pose a significant risk from petroleum, solvents, detergents, and stormwater pollutants.
+In fractured bedrock, even small releases can quickly reach wells with minimal natural attenuation.

 Retail Oversaturation